Backyard Barbecue Essentials

 Grill

-Every barbecue calls for a grill!
-Whether you’re making traditional barbecue or grilling hamburgers and hot dogs, you’re going to need a grill at some point!
-(Bonus points: You can transform a grill into a smoker by adding a smoker box with wood chips to your grill.)
+Most barbecues call for a grill!
+Whether you’re making traditional Southern barbecue or grilling hamburgers and hot dogs, you’re going to need a grill at some point!

 When it comes to grills, you’ve got so many options.
 Here are some things to ask yourself: